Skip to main content

 macro_rulesMacro definition

-Built-in Hardware Instructions (4)
+Hardware Instructions

-Reserved Rust Keywords (17)
+Reserved Rust Keywords (13)

 These keywords are reserved for Rust compatibility and future use.
 Using them as identifiers is a compile error:

-impl, trait, where, use, pub, mod, crate, self, Self, super, async, await, move, ref, dyn, extern, unsafe
+where, use, pub, mod, crate, Self, super, async, await, move, ref, extern, unsafe

 Strict Reserved Keywords (13)